 - 3.1.
 In assessing applications for development approval against Volume 3, the decision-maker shall have regard to: - the objectives of the Local Planning Scheme; and - policy objectives provided in Part 1, Design Principles provided in Appendix 1 and the Element Objectives provided in Part 2. - 3.2.
 Volume 3 applies throughout the City of Vincent to the development of commercial buildings. - 3.3.
-The element objectives are to be used in the preparation, submission and assessment of proposals for the purpose of determining their compliance with the Built Form Policy. - 3.4.
-Applications for development approval need to demonstrate that the design achieves the objectives of each design element.
+The element objectives are to be used in the preparation, submission and assessment of proposals for the purpose of determining their compliance with the Built Form Policy. - achieves the objectives of each design achieves the objectives of each design element.
 While addressing the Acceptable Outcomes is likely to achieve the Objectives, they are not a deemed-to-comply pathway and the proposal will be assessed in context of the entire design solution to ensure the Objectives are achieved.
 Proposals may also satisfy the Objectives via alternative means or solutions.

-22 | PART 2 POLICY AND PREVISIONS
+22 PART 2 POLICY AND PREVISIONS